 If you have strolled down the pet food aisle lately, you may have left feeling a bit overwhelmed.
 There are only a zillion different brands and all different forms of food.

 Dehydrated food, canned food, kibble.
-Not to mention the discussion you had with your best friend yesterday about the new diet she started her puppy on…because after all, “raw food diet is the BEST.”
+Not to mention the discussion you had with your best friend yesterday about the new diet she started her puppy on…because after all, “a raw food diet is the BEST.”

-The good new is you are not alone.
+The good news is you are not alone.
 As a society, we have reached a point where marketing schemes and many, many options leave you clueless as to what really is ‘the best’.

-Is raw diet really better?
+Is a raw diet really better?
 Should my dog be eating canned food over kibble?
-Why can I get a 50 lb. bag of Brand A for $30 and a 20 lb. bag of Brand B for $60?!
+Why can I get a 50 lb? bag of Brand A for $30 and a 20 lb. bag of Brand B for $60?!
 Will cooking for my cat be a healthier option?

 It’s frustrating!
 Trust me, I’ve been there.